 As with most big cities, there are simply not enough parking spots.
 Oftentimes, especially near the beaches, there is only limited daytime parking.
 People have to rely on parking garages and other parking lots that require paying at an hourly rate.

 This is a venture that can end up being expensive over time.
-The cityOpens in a new tab. has created a map of different zones to show the difference between being a resident and a visitor with regard to the cost of parking.
+The city has created a map of different zones to show the difference between being a resident and a visitor with regard to the cost of parking.
 There is usually only a $1 difference.
 At first, it looks cheap because some areas are only $1 an hour.

 However, if this is a place where someone needs to park for work, they could end up spending $40 a week in parking alone!
 This doesn’t consider the cost of the hourly cost is more like $2-$3 an hour.
 All of this adds to the cost of living, which is one of the biggest complaints of locals.